thebrownbreadtoast/dadwalakshay.github.io/content/blog/hello-pelican.md

 #### Configure Pelican theme
 Pelican have a wide-range of community themes and also allows you to create your own theme, we'll not discuss
 **How to design/create a custom Pelican theme?** for some obvious reasons.
-If you like themes used in this static-site, you can check it out [here](https://github.com/nairobilug/pelican-alchemy).
+If you like theme used in this static-site, you can check it out [here](https://github.com/nairobilug/pelican-alchemy).

 Pelican themes offer several customizations i.e. custom header and footer links, routes and pagination of articles.